UniMelb-Actuarial/ACTL20004-ACTL90021-2024/content/docs/0-study-plan/week-1/index.md

 This week, we will cover the following topics:

 - Introduction to the course: what are the topics we will cover in this subject, and how are they connected?
-- Risk and Insurance (Module 1): to put it in the way the CM2 notes puts it, how do we model the behaviours of agents on a market?
+- Risk and Insurance (Module 1.1-1.3): to put it in the way the CM2 notes puts it, how do we model the behaviours of agents on a market?
 What is a possible mathematical model for “rational” behaviour, that could explain why people purchase insurance?
+- We will also introduce the Excel component of the subject (Module 6.1)

 See also detailed learning outcomes of 1.2 (utility theory) of the CM2 syllabus [`here`](../../0-subject-guide/SILO).